Survivor Series (1990)

-The 1990 Survivor Series was the fourth annual Survivor Series professional wrestling pay-per-view (PPV) event produced by the World Wrestling Federation (WWF, now WWE).
-It took place on Thanksgiving Day on November 22, 1990, at the Hartford Civic Center in Hartford, Connecticut.
-Seven matches were contested at the event, including one dark match before the live broadcast.
+The 1990 Survivor Series was a professional wrestling pay-per-view (PPV) event produced by the World Wrestling Federation (WWF, now WWE).
+It was the fourth annual Survivor Series and took place on Thanksgiving Day in the United States on Thursday, November 22, 1990, at the Hartford Civic Center in Hartford, Connecticut.
+The event centered on the Survivor Series match, a tag team elimination match that pits teams of multiple wrestlers against each other.
+The pay-per-view broadcast consisted of six matches, all of which were Survivor Series matches, and there was also one dark match before the event aired live.

-This event is well known for the on-screen debut of The Undertaker, who would become one of the most prolific figures within the company.
+This event is well known for the PPV debut of The Undertaker, who would become one of the most prominent and venerable figures within the WWF.
 In addition, Sgt.
 Slaughter, who then portrayed an Iraqi sympathizer, insulted servicemen stationed in Iraq for Thanksgiving during Operation Desert Shield.
-In an interview, Randy Savage challenged The Ultimate Warrior for the WWF World Heavyweight Championship.
+In an interview, Randy Savage challenged Ultimate Warrior for the WWF World Heavyweight Championship.
 Haku replaced Rick Rude, who had left the WWF over a pay dispute.
 In the storyline, he was suspended by WWF President Jack Tunney for insulting the mother of the Big Boss Man.
 Boris Zhukov replaced Akeem, who had left the WWF in October.

-The Undertaker would wrestle for the WWF (now renamed to WWE in 2002) for the next 30 years, and setting a company record for longevity.
-His retirement ceremony took place at the 2020 Survivor Series, exactly 30 years later.

 Production

 Background

 The event was held at the Hartford Civic Center in Hartford, Connecticut.

-Survivor Series is an annual gimmick pay-per-view (PPV) produced every November by the World Wrestling Federation (WWF, now WWE) since 1987.
-In what has become the second longest-running pay-per-view event in history (behind WWE's WrestleMania), it is one of the promotion's original four pay-per-views, along with WrestleMania, Royal Rumble, and SummerSlam; which were dubbed the "Big Four".
-Continuing the tradition of the previous years' events, the fourth event in the Survivor Series chronology only featured Survivor Series matches, which are tag team elimination matches.
-The event was scheduled to be held on Thanksgiving Day on November 22, 1990, at the Hartford Civic Center in Hartford, Connecticut.
+Survivor Series is an annual professional wrestling pay-per-view (PPV) event, produced every November by the World Wrestling Federation (WWF, now WWE) since 1987, held around Thanksgiving in the United States.
+In what has become the second longest-running pay-per-view event in history (behind WWE's WrestleMania), it is one of the promotion's original four pay-per-views, along with WrestleMania, Royal Rumble, and SummerSlam; referred to as the "Big Four".
+Continuing the tradition of the previous years' events, the fourth Survivor Series only featured Survivor Series matches, which are tag team elimination matches.
+Like the previous three events, the fourth Survivor Series was scheduled to be held on Thanksgiving Day on Thursday, November 22, 1990, at the Hartford Civic Center in Hartford, Connecticut.